ananyabusiness/Research-Project/docs/Social-Manifesto.md

 permalink: /social-manifesto/
 ---

-# "Remember, we may only know the actual through contrast with, or likening to, the imaginable."
+# "REMEMBER, WE MAY ONLY KNOW THE ACTUAL THROUGH CONTRAST WITH, OR LIKENING TO, THE IMAGINABLE."

 # - Hayden White

-## 1. Strive for transparency and accessibility
+1. Strive for transparency and accessibility

-## 2. Continually look for the gaps and silences in the scholarship we share
+2. Continually look for the gaps and silences in the scholarship we share

-## 3. Welcome discourse between the user and the collection
+3. Welcome discourse between the user and the collection

-## 4. Promote positionality in knowledge production
+4. Promote positionality in knowledge production